by Collyn Rivers – Updated 2020

 An RV may have multiple cables that each feed a specific item – e.g, fridge, water pump, TV, computer etc. Here, the current flowing through that cable is reasonably constant, and thus readily known.
 This is the usage where suitably rated caravan fuses work fine.
 Each fuse is installed as close to the battery as feasible – yet accessible.
 It needs to so located as it thus also protects the supply cable if it is shorted out.

-Many travel trailers and motorhomes have several main cable feeds.
+Many caravans and motorhomes have several main cable feeds.
 Each serves a number of different items that may or may not be used simultaneously.
 Here, the fuse rating must cope with the maximum load.
 It may blow slowly (or not at all) if a fault occurs when only one item is switched on.
 Circuit breakers, that accommodate the cable’s total load, need locating as above.
 This protects the supply cable, but as the breaker must cope with the total load it may not act fast enough to adequately safeguard.
 Any connected appliance thus also needs an appropriately rated fuse.
 Locate that fuse as close as possible to the appliance.

 There are major differences in circuit breaker quality.
 Good ones are not cheap but well worth the price.Make sure the ones you buy are designed for 12/24 volt dc.
 The best are stocked by marine suppliers, but there are many other sources.